 We appreciate that your circumstances may change during the studies.
-You may be recruited by an external organisation, which will result in the change of mode of study from full-time to part-time or part-time by distance learning and there may be changes in supervisory arrangements but there are also rare cases when you need to interrupt your studies.
-There may be other changes in your circumstances as well and whatever these changes are, please make sure that you first and foremost discuss them with your Lead Supervisor and the Doctoral College.
+You may be recruited by an external organisation, which will result in the change of mode of study from full-time to part-time by distance learning and there may be changes in supervisory arrangements but there are also rare cases when you need to interrupt your studies.
+There may be other changes in your circumstances as well and whatever these changes are, please make sure that you first and foremost discuss them with your Lead Supervisor.
 In the broad sense, the changes include:

 - Mode of study

 - Change of supervisory arrangements

-- Interruption to registration
+- · Interruption to registration

 These changes will most probably result in the modification of your registration.
-To appropriately acknowledge and record these changes, please follow the following Modification to Registration process:
+To apply for any change to your registration, please apply via Skillsforge by completion of your application in the Degree Management section.

-- Research students and research programmes are governed by the University's Regulations pertaining to Research Degrees (Chapter 4) so please read this section prior to submitting the request. - To submit the request, please populate the required form and submit it for approval through My PGR Platform to the Lead Supervisor who will seek approval from then Dean of School and then refer it to the Doctoral College for final approval; - Please present a case for change in as much detail as possible and note that the change is not an automatic right (i.e. approval will be granted only if the case is appropriately justified and supported with any available documentary evidence).
+- Research students and research programmes are governed by the University's Regulations pertaining to Research Degrees (Chapter 4) so please read this section prior to submitting the request. - To submit the request, please populate the required form and submit it for approval through Skillsforge.
+Your application will then be progressed for review and authorisations by your Lead Supervisor, your School and finally the Doctoral College.
+No change to your registration is authorised until all authorising signatures are received. - Please present a case for change in as much detail as possible and note that the change is not an automatic right (i.e. approval will be granted only if the case is appropriately justified and supported with any available documentary evidence).

-Code of practice
+Code of Practice

-The Doctoral College code of practice is available in PDF format from the Doctoral College (PGR@ uws.ac.uk) and the Doctoral Student Information Page on Moodle.
+The Doctoral College code of practice is available in PDF format from the Doctoral College (PGR@ uws.ac.uk)